open-learning-exchange/open-learning-exchange.github.io/pages/bellapps.md

 ![Become an Administrator](uploads/images/become_admin.png)

-Next, you will need to fill out your configurations.
-Make sure you write your name all in lowercase letters and your code all in uppercase letters, as in the example below:
+Next, fill out the configurations.
+Your name and code must be the same and should match your Github name.
+Write your name in lowercase letters and code in uppercase letters, and pick Virtual Intern Nation (vi) for nation as in the example below:
-Note that your name and code must be the same and should correspond to your GitHub username.
-This is because we should be able to know who owns each community from the nation side.
-Also, make sure you pick the correct nation, Virtual Intern Nation (vi).

 ![Configurations](uploads/images/configuration.png)